-SECOND CAUSE OF ACTION (Violation of Section 286.0114)
+THIRD CAUSE OF ACTION (Violation of Section 286.0114)

-- 107. The allegations in Paragraphs 1-100 are realleged and incorporated herein by reference. - 108.
-Section 286.0114(2) requires that "[m]embers of the public shall be given a reasonable opportunity to be heard on a proposition before a board or commission." - 109.
-Plaintiffs wished to be heard before the Commission on its decision to adopt certain recommendations regarding school safety. - 110.
-The Commission prevented Plaintiffs from being heard by setting a time for public comment at the October 16 meeting on which Plaintiffs relied but then taking comments hours earlier, before Plaintiffs arrived. - 111.
-Defendants' actions violated Section 286.0114, Florida Statutes and Article I, Section 24(b) of the Florida Constitution. - 112.
-The Commission's actions show that it is likely to deceive Plaintiffs about their ability to make public comments in a similar manner in the future.
+108. The allegations in Paragraphs 1-95 are realleged and incorporated herein by reference.

+109. Section 286.0114(2) requires that "[m]embers of the public shall be given a reasonable opportunity to be heard on a proposition before a board or commission."

+110. Plaintiffs wished to be heard before the Commission on its decision to adopt certain recommendations regarding school safety.

+111. The Commission prevented Plaintiffs from being heard by setting a time for public comment at the October 16 meeting on which Plaintiffs relied but then taking comments hours earlier, before Plaintiffs arrived.

+112. The Commission also prevented Plaintiffs from being heard by failing to give them notice of its October 31 meeting, their final opportunity to make comments before it adopted its 2019 report.

+113. Defendants' actions violated Section 286.0114, Florida Statutes and Article I,

+Section 24(b) of the Florida Constitution.

+114. The Commission's actions show that it is likely to deceive Plaintiffs about their ability to make public comments in a similar manner in the future.